suzukiplan/vgsx/README.md

 VGS-X can play VGM data compatible with the YM2612 (OPN2).

-We recommend using [Furnace Tracker](https://github.com/tildearrow/furnace) to create VGM data compatible with these FM sound chips.
+We recommend using [Furnace Tracker](https://github.com/tildearrow/furnace) to create VGM data compatible with a YM2612(OPN2) FM sound chip.

 ### 0xE011xx[o] - Sound Effect (SFX)